Charlotte Kemp Muhl: Personal life

-Muhl met Sean Lennon at the Coachella Valley Music and Arts Festival in 2005, and the two have been in a relationship since 2007.
-In an interview, Lennon stated that he discovered Muhl was musically talented over a year after they had started dating.
-Muhl and Lennon are involved in a number of musical endeavours, and much of their work is written at their own home-based studio in Greenwich Village.
+Muhl met Sean Ono Lennon at the Coachella Valley Music and Arts Festival in 2005, when she was seventeen, and the two have been in a relationship since 2007.
+In an interview, Ono Lennon stated that he discovered Muhl was musically talented over a year after they had started dating.
+Muhl and Ono Lennon work together in a number of musical endeavours, and much of their work is written at their own home-based studio in Greenwich Village.